alexweininger/notes/software-engineering/testing.md

 Component testing: short of a feature, but it is a feature from a technical level.
 - unit testing may be uses for testing components
 - http unit or XML unit

+Use case vs. scenario:
+-scenario is a whole user's story with the product, made up of multiple use cases

+Story acceptance testing

+characteristics of good SATs